 This newsletter is part of Enloe Medical Center’s commitment to keeping you informed about significant construction activity for our expansion project.
 Following are updates for the coming three months:

-We will continue to provide quarterly update with this newsletter, or as needed based on any construction impacts for the park area.
+As a reminder, will continue to provide a quarterly update with this newsletter, or as needed based on any construction impacts for the park area.
 Once the park is complete, we’ll close out the newsletter.

 While we do our best to project dates, they are subject to change due to factors including weather and permits.
 If you have questions or concerns, feel free to contact Bill Seguine, Director of Property Development and Facilities Management, at (530) 864-1322 or firstname.lastname@example.org.
 To learn more about the Enloe Century Project, and to read archived issues of this newsletter, visit www.enloe.org/century.